Starting an EV Charging Installation Business

 Companies with vehicle fleets — delivery services, utilities, council vehicles, and trades — are transitioning to electric.
 Fleet depot installations require multiple chargers, load management systems, and often three-phase supply upgrades.
 These are high-value projects that require the 2921-32/33 qualification for larger installations.

 Since June 2022, Approved Document S requires all new residential buildings with associated parking to have EV chargepoints.
 This means every new housing development needs charger installations, creating a steady stream of work from housebuilders and developers.
+Our EV charger installation regulations guide covers the full regulatory framework.

 Government grants remain available for landlords and tenants (up to 75% of costs, capped at 350 pounds per socket).
 Landlords managing multiple rental properties represent repeat business opportunities — one landlord might commission installations across 10, 20, or more properties.